- Prayer and Worship

 - About USCCB

 It is important for adults and children to be familiar with some of the key ideas from Catholic social teaching that shape our approach to issues and campaigns.
-To do this, it is helpful to have already shared with them in previous sessions the Themes from Sharing Catholic Social Teaching, a card and poster summarizing seven key themes of Catholic social teaching, or the video, In the Footsteps of Jesus, which also summarizes these themes.
+To do this, it is helpful to have already shared with them in previous sessions the Themes from Sharing Catholic Social Teaching, a card summarizing seven key themes of Catholic social teaching, or the CST 101 video series.

 For younger children:

 Promote Citizenship but Avoid Partisanship — Teachers and principals play an important role in promoting "faithful citizenship."
 However, it is not appropriate for Catholic educators to promote partisan positions on candidates or parties.
 For more information, see the "Do's and Don'ts" resource.

 Infuse the Civic Responsibility Message into What You're Already Doing:

 Prayers and Liturgies: Morning prayers and school liturgies can include special intentions for those whose lives are at risk, for those suffering from injustice, for political leaders who make important decisions, and, close to the election, for those who will be voting for our leaders.